-Last weekend Shelley and I hosted a “Couples Wedding Shower” for my good friend and business partner, Chris, and his beautiful fiancee, Melanie.
+Last weekend Shelley and I hosted a “Couples Wedding Shower” for my grumpy friend (and business partner), Chris, and his delightful fiancee, Melanie.
 It was a big soiree that brought nearly thirty people into our home.

-I was a bit concerned about fitting that many people into our domicile, but as it turns out, we have a much higher seating capacity than I anticipated.
+I was a bit concerned about fitting that many people into our domicile—but it turns out we have a higher seating capacity than I anticipated.

 This is their story.

 A Saturday night party at The Boudreausian palatial estate.
-As one would expect, our refrigerator was brimming with liquid refreshment of all types.
+As one would expect, our refrigerator was brimming with liquid refreshments of all types.
 One item in particular was in vast supply: beer.
-Namely, we had a 12 pack of Heineken (one of my favorites) and 24 bottles of Shiner Bock (a popular choice for other folks).
+Namely, we had a 12-pack of Heineken (one of my favorites) and 24 bottles of Shiner Bock (a popular choice for other folks).
 For a party of this size, there was plenty of beer to go around.

 Tucked in the back of the fridge was a lone bottle.
 A bottle who traversed the Atlantic, legally immigrated across our borders, and found a new home in our Jenn-Air fridge.
 This bottle of icy cold delight contained a special Italian beer that I enjoy above all others.